jarhart/SublimeSBT/README.md

     errant lines in the source code.
   - Lists compile errors and test failures in a quick panel for easy navigation to the errant lines.
+  - Cycles through errors for even faster navigation.
+  - Displays the error text in an output panel for easy reading.
   - Detects Play Framework projects and runs SBT using `play` instead of `sbt`.
   - Supports project-specific configuration.